noelsimmel/ASCArgumentationMining2021/README.md

 ### Examples
 #### Just training
-(You may specify the model parameters in the ASCClassifier constructor.)
+(You may adjust the model parameters in the ASCClassifier constructor.)
 ```cmd
 python3 main.py data/corpus.txt atheism model.pkl
 ```